MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-language.md

     using System.Threading.Tasks;
 ```

-Finally, on the same file, replace the code in the `Post` task with the one below.
+Finally, in the same file, replace the code in the `Post` task with the one below.

 ```cs